 We are used to moving as my husband is in the British Army; my daughter was 5 when we moved here and this is her 4th home!
 We will hopefully be here for a little while though.

-Varese is a lovely small city with great shops, cafés, eateries and parks.
+Varese is a lovely small city in northern Italy with great shops, cafés, eateries and parks.
 The surrounding area is stunning with snowy mountain views never far away, and easy access to the beautiful lake region.
 It really is a place for all seasons, from skiing, to lake swimming to sightseeing and more; we really hadn’t appreciated just how much this area had to offer until we had the fortune of moving here.
 It’s also quite a cosmopolitan area as there are many large global companies based here, as well as a large research centre of the European Commission, so you hear many languages being spoken and there is the opportunity for the whole family to meet friends from all over the world.

 I think we have integrated really well into the community.
 As we move more frequently than most, usually to places where we know almost nobody, I have little cues that tell me we are starting to make a new place home.
 One of those is when we start bumping into people we know or recognise in town.
 This has started to happen and that feels great.
 We know our Italian neighbours well, we are all learning the language and are starting to adjust to Italian bureaucracy (& driving)!!!